Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 - 12: indexable objects with inst vars (MethodContext AdditionalMethodState et al)
 - 13: weak indexable objects with inst vars (WeakArray et al) also (Ephemeron)
 - 14: non-indexable objects with inst vars - no pointers (Point et al)
 - 15: indexable <32k objects with no inst vars - no pointers.
-Arrays are initially created as format 15 but change to format 11 if a closure or other heap reference is stored.
+Arrays are initially created as format 15 but change to format 11 if a heap reference is stored.
 During garbage collection, if no reference is found during the scan, it reverts to format 15
 - 16: indexable objects with inst vars - no pointers
 - 17: 64-bit indexable - non-pointers (DoubleWordArray,DoubleArray,)
 - 18-19: 32-bit indexable - low bit encodes unused bytes at end (WordArray, IntegerArray, FloatArray, WideString)